kdgregory/example-lambda-java/README.md

 every day that you leave this stack running.
 To avoid this cost, you can run the shutdown script:

 ```
-Scripts/undeploy.sh STACK_ID
+Scripts/undeploy.sh BASENAME
 ```

 where:

-* `STACK_ID` is the ID printed when starting the stack (you can also use the stack name).
+* `BASENAME` must be the same name that you passed to `deploy.sh`; you can also use the stack ID.

 This script will delete the stack and also all buckets that were created by the `deploy` script.
 If you _don't_ want to delete the buckets, delete the stack manually using the AWS Console.